-We encourage everyone to offset their flights through a carbon reduction programme operated by climate and development experts ClimateCare.
+We encourage everyone to offset their flights through a carbon reduction scheme operated by ClimateCare.

-It’s important to us to assess our carbon footprint when we travel abroad and reduce the impact of our own carbon emissions.
+It’s important to us to assess our carbon footprint when traveling abroad and reduce the impact of our own carbon emissions.
 We carbon offset the flights on our research trips abroad for staff.

 Providing safe water in Kenya